Shun Sato (figure skater): 2024–2025 season: Grand Prix Final bronze

-2025–2026 season
+2025–2026 season: Milano Cortina Olympic Men's singles bronze, Olympic Team Event silver, Grand Prix Final bronze, and national silver

 Sato opened his season by finishing fourth at the 2025 CS Lombardia Trophy.

 Assigned to compete at the 2025 Cup of China, Sato underwent shockwave therapy to treat a right ankle injury he sustained during the summer.
 Despite this setback, he ultimately managed to win the event for a second consecutive time.
 "I am very glad that I got season's best today and with my performance overall," said Sato after the free skate.
 "Preparation for this competition was smooth, so I want to do the same before NHK."

 Two weeks later, Sato took silver at 2025 NHK Trophy, placing close behind teammate Yuma Kagiyama.
 “In the free skating of course, I was really feeling great about landing all those wonderful jumps, especially the quad Lutz,” he said.
 “I must say that even including all the practice jumps, it was the best tonight, and so I’m really happy about that."

+The following month, Sato earned his second consecutive Grand Prix Final bronze medal at the 2025–26 Grand Prix Final, picking up a new personal best in the free skate and total score.
+"Before going on to the ice, I was really nervous, but I heard the audience and they really energized me, " said the 21-year-old.
+"So, I'm really glad that I had no mistakes in my performance.
+Last year in the Final, I was lacking mental toughness which I have gained much more this season throughout, and I believe that is showing in the higher scores.
+A couple weeks later, Sato competed at the 2025–26 Japan Championships.
+He placed fifth in the short program after popping a planned quadruple Lutz into a triple but won the free skate, taking the silver medal overall behind Yuma Kagiyama.
+He was subsequently named to the 2026 Winter Olympic team.

+On 8 February, Sato competed in the free skate segment of the 2026 Winter Olympics Team Event.
+He placed second behind Ilia Malinin with a personal best free skate score, helping Team Japan to secure a silver medal.
+Reflecting on being the final skater of the Team Event and Team Japan only finishing one point behind Team United States of America, he shared, "Right after I finished skating, I was genuinely happy because I felt I had truly lived up to the team’s support.
+But once the scores were announced, I felt quite sad that we couldn’t win.
+I felt happy, but also disappointed."